caforbes/todaygenda/README.md

 * Typecheck, format, lint: `make` or `make default`
 * Test: `make pytest`
 * Coverage report: `make coverage`
-* Format/lint (plus build dependencies): `make testall`
+* The whole shabang: `make testall`

 ## Setup with Docker

 1. Clone the package repository.
-2. Create a file `db/password.txt` containing your preferred user password for the database.
+2. Edit the file `db/password.txt` with your preferred user password for the database.
 Update the password in your copy of the `docker.env` file.
-    * You may also wish to update other environment variables in that file for your purposes..
+    * You may also wish to update other environment variables in that file for your purposes.
 3. Run `docker compose up --build`.
 Confirm that the containers built successfully.
-4. <!-- TODO: migration step --> ?
+4. Open a bash terminal in the container and run migrations.
+Migrations can be checked and run with `bin/dbmate`.

+    ```sh
+    docker-compose exec server bash
+    # in the container:
+    $ bin/dbmate status         # check the migration status (no alias)
+    $ alias dbmate='bin/dbmate' # set a temporary alias if you like
+    $ dbmate up                 # run migrations (with alias)
+    ```

 5. You are set up.
-Future runs can use:
+On future runs:
     * Run the server with `docker compose up`
     * Visit the api docs running at: [http://localhost:8000/docs](http://localhost:8000/docs)